tsmx/string-crypto/README.md

 Type: `Object`
 Default: `null`

 Object containing the supported options for encryption.
+Please also refer to the [notes](#notes).

 ```js
 options = {